Mazandaran province: Pre-Islamic history

-Before the arrival of the Iranian-speakers to Iran, native people of this area were subsistence hunters and cattle herders.
-Archaeological studies in caves belt and Hutu man in Behshahr in the Mazandaran date to ca. 9500 BCE.
+Before the arrival of the Iranian-speakers to Iran, the native people of this area were subsistence hunters and cattle herders.
+Archaeological studies in caves belt and Hotu man in Behshahr in the Mazandaran date to ca. 9500 BCE.
 The Amard were a tribe living along the mountainous region bordering the Caspian Sea, including current day Amol.
 Tapuri were a tribe in the Medes south of the Caspian Sea mentioned by Ptolemy and Arrian.
 Ctesias refers to the land of Tapuri between the two lands of Cadusii and Hyrcania.

 The territory known as Mazandaran has changed hands among various dynasties from early in its history.
 There are several fortresses remaining from the Parthian Empire and Sasanian Empire, and many older cemeteries scattered throughout the province.
 During this era, Mazandaran was part of Hyrcania, which was one of the important provinces.

-In 662 CE, ten years after the death of Yazdegerd III the last Sasanian emperor, a large Muslim army under the command of Hassan ibn Ali invaded Tabarestan.
+In 662 CE, ten years after the death of Yazdegerd III, the last Sasanian emperor, a large Muslim army under the command of Hassan ibn Ali invaded Tabarestan.

 With the advent of the Sasanian Empire, the King of Mazandaran (Tabaristan and Padashkhwargar) was Gushnasp, whose ancestors had reigned in the area (under the Parthian empire) since the time of Alexander the Great.
 In 529–536, Mazandaran was ruled by the Sasanian prince Kawus, son of Kawadh.
 Anushirawan, the Sasanian king, defeated Zarmihr, who claimed his ancestry from the legendary blacksmith Kaveh.
 This dynasty ruled the area till 645 AD, when Gil Gilanshah (a descendant of the Sasanian king Jamasp and a grandson of Piruz) joined Mazandaran to Gilan.

 In 651 the Sasanid Empire fell, and all of the Sasanid domains gradually came under Arab control, except for the Caspian region of Iran (among which Tabaristan).

 Islamic history

-Tabaristan maintained an existence independent of the Umayyad Caliphate which supplanted the Sasanian Empire in the early seventh century, with independent Zoroastrian houses like the Bavand and Karen fighting an effective guerilla warfare against Islam.
+Tabaristan maintained an existence independent of the Umayyad Caliphate which supplanted the Sasanian Empire in the early seventh century, with independent Zoroastrian houses like the Bavand and Karen fighting an effective guerilla warfare against the Ummayads.
 A short-lived Alid Shiite state collapsed before the subsequent take-over by the Ziyarid princes.
-Mazandaran, unlike much of the rest of the Iranian Plateau maintained a Zoroastrian majority until the 12th century, thanks to its isolation and hardy population which fought against the Caliph's armies for centuries.

 During the post-Islamic period the local dynasties fell into three classes: local families of pre-Islamic origin; the ʿAlid sayyid; and local families of secondary importance.

-The Bawandids, who claimed descent from Kawus, provided three dynasties.
-The first dynasty (665–1007) was overthrown on the conquest of Tabaristan by the Ziyarid Kabus b.
-Wushmgir.
-The second dynasty reigned from 1073 to 1210, when Mazandaran was conquered by 'Ala al-Din Muhammad Khwarzamshah.
-The third ruled from 1237 to 1349 as vassals of the Mongols.
-The last representative of the Bawandids was killed by Afrasiyab Chulawi.

 The Karinids claimed descent from Karin, brother of Zarmihr who was the pre-Islamic ruler under the Sasanians.
 Their last representative Mazyar was put to death in 839.